Robert J. T. Joy: Section of Medical History

-With the expanded faculty, the section could begin to take on additional workload—and did.
+With the expanded faculty, the section could begin to take on additional workload, and it did.
 From 1982 to 1987, Joy served as the editor of the Journal of the History of Medicine and Allied Sciences, while Smith served as associate editor.
 It was also in 1982 that the USUHS started its first Master of Public Health Class, and Smith prepared and taught a 36-hour course in that program.
 From 1994 to 1998, Joy and Smith also taught a 24-hour series of lectures on the history of medical research to the Walter Reed Army Institute of Research Fellowship in Medical Research—the same fellowship program where Joy and Sanford originally met in the 1950s.
 Commitments to lecture in other teaching programs in the National Capitol Region soon followed.

-Invitations for speaking engagements continued to come to the section, and increased—as did travel.
-Invited lectures for all three members of the faculty increased, both in the United States and abroad as the section's reputation as a center of expertise in the unique specialty of military medical history became more widely known.
+Invitations for speaking engagements continued to come to the section, and increased, as did travel.
+Invited lectures for all three members of the faculty increased, both in the United States and abroad, as the section's reputation as a center of expertise in the unique specialty of military medical history became more widely known.
 Over time, Joy decreased the lectures he gave in the MS-I course, while Smith and Olch developed their own as replacements.
 Additionally, the faculty participated in committees of associational and institutional government, serving on National Institutes of Health study sections, the editorial boards of several journals, council and executive board memberships, society officers, and USUHS committees.

 In 1986, the Section of Medical History hosted the annual meetings of both the American Military Institute and the US Air Force History Association.
-Both had asked to have military medical themed speaker topics and themes for their conferences, which the section provided.
+Both had asked to have military medical-themed speaker topics and themes for their conferences, which the section provided.
 By 1995, after 14 years as chair and twenty years with the university, Joy announced his intent to step down and enter emeritus status, officially ending his working career.